Why Is The Wolff Apex Vise One Of Our Favorites?

-When the true rotary vise was introduced some four decades ago, it invaded the fly-tying world and held its own market since then.
+When the true rotary vise was introduced some four decades ago, it invaded the fly-tying world and held its market since then.
 Today, every single angler who wishes to learn fly tying goes out seeking for the true rotary tool.
-However, a conventional rotary vise, such as the Wolff Apex vise, has some characteristics that endear them to old timers.
+However, a conventional rotary vise, such as the Wolff vise, has some characteristics that endear them to old-timers.

 One favorite feature is the way you can turn the vise head at an upward angle.
 This frees up more space between the hook and the base, and also brings the hook nearer to the user.
 These are just some of the reasons why many fly tying aficionados still prefer the traditional rotary version over the true or inline rotary vise.

-The Wolff Apex vise exhibits these mentioned advantages.
+The Apex exhibits these mentioned advantages.
 It also has fewer joined or hinged parts so it’s more solid than most inline rotary models, which either have a bent or joined rotary shaft.

 |Vise style||Conventional rotary|

 |Hook capacity range||32 to 7/0|

 |Has a bobbin cradle||No|